Denials

 • Valid identification information

-What are common reasons my Possible application wasn't approved?
+What are common reasons my application wasn't approved?

-We wish we could approve every application, but sometimes we have to make tough decisions.
-Our top priority is to offer loans that are manageable and responsible based on your current financial situation.
-If we’re not able to move forward right now, please know it doesn’t mean you can’t try again in the future.
+Our top priority is to offer products that are manageable and responsible based on your current financial situation.
+If we can't move forward right now, it doesn't mean you can't try again in the future.

-The most common reasons we’re not able to approve your loan application:
+The most common reasons we can't approve an application:

 • Your average bank account balance is low or often negative